 1. Drypoint = An intaglio technique in which marks are cut directly into a metal or plexi plate using a tool with a sharp point.
 It’s easier than other forms of etching as it requires less specialist equipment and no chemicals or acids.

 2. Drypoint Plastic= Plexiglass which is easy to inscribe into and a drawing can be traced through it.

 3. Drypoint Needle =Used like a pencil to incise lines into the plate.

 4. Incisions and Burrs =Ridges of metal or acrylic displaced by the etching or drypoint needle which collects in the inscribed marks as well as under the textures on the sides of the etched lines.

-6. Rubber Squeegee = Ink applicator used to apply the ink onto the printing plate in a dragging motion.
+6. Matt Board = Ink applicator used to apply the ink onto the printing plate in a dragging motion.
 This also helps to fill the drawn lines with ink.
 The soft surface avoids scratching the plate.

 7. Tarlatan cloth= The stiff material is made of cheesecloth with lots of starch.
 When balled up it is used to wipe the plate in circular movements, removing excess ink and pushing the ink into the burred lines.